logan169/logan169.github.io/_posts/2025-01-17-simplifying-houdini-custom-ui-creation.md

 ## UI Inheritance

-A final feature was implemented to allow child packages to construct their UIs on top of the parent’s base UI.
+An important feature from Hou Databox is to allow child packages to construct their UIs on top of the parent’s base UI.
 This functionality enables UI inheritance, eliminating the need to duplicate UI code across multiple packages using "Hou Databox".
-When a custom node from a child package relying on "Hou Databox" is created from the TAB menu, the following steps occur behind the scenes:

-- A standard Houdini TOP Python node is generated.
-- The node's default UI is replaced using the logic from our package, creating two new Python editors: one for the code that generates the UI, and the other for the underlying logic.
-- Checks whether there is a parent package's default UI associated with the current package and, if so, builds the default UI.
-- The current package's UI modifications are applied on top of the existing UI.
-- The PythonScript.txt "Hou Databox" snippets, containing both UI and logic, are split so that each editor is populated with the corresponding code.
-- The UI editor is executed, and the node's custom UI is built within the node interface.

 To demonstrate the UI inheritance functionality behind "Hou Databox," I created a child Houdini package called "Hou Pandas" to handle dataframes, a standard format for working with tabular data in Python.
 This package inherits all the functionality and default UIs provided by "Hou Databox."